diswiki/diswiki-testing/README.md

 DisWiki is still in active development.

+### This is the old repo, moving to actual next.js app

 ### To-do
 1. mockups (make a couple more for home page)
 2. clean up code